Close

 • Lack of work permit exposes you to legal risks and potential deportation

 Recommendation: If you're serious about establishing business operations in Thailand, invest in the proper one-year extension and work permit process from the outset.
+Total estimated cost ranges from 4,000 to 8,000 THB or more for the complete package including visa, work permit, and associated document processing fees.

 Your Strategic Entry Roadmap: Turning Visa Approval Into Business Success